 The Role of an Adult Child in a Parent’s Addiction and Recovery Journey

 The relationship between an adult child and their parent can profoundly shape the parent’s experiences with addiction and recovery.
-This dynamic, rooted in emotional bonds, shared history, and evolving roles, carries significant weight in influencing the parent’s behaviors and recovery journey.
+This dynamic, rooted in emotional bonds, shared history, and evolving roles, carries significant weight in shaping parents’ behaviors and recovery journeys.
 Below are key ways in which this relationship impacts addiction and strategies for fostering recovery:

 1. Enabling or Hindering Recovery